ekewn/redguard.nvim/README.md

 redguard.nvim is meant to be a modern colorscheme written in lua for NeoVim that supports a lot of the new features added to NeoVim like built-in LSP and [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter)

+It's Nord... but red instead of blue...
+Let's be very clear, this is a fork of the wonderful Nord colorscheme prepared by [shaunsingh](https://github.com/shaunsingh/nord.nvim).
+All credit where it is due.
+THANK YOU.
+I basically just used sed and made this a red theme instead of blues.
+It's warmer and makes you feel like everything is an error.

 + Supported plugins:
   + [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter)
   + [LSP Diagnostics](https://neovim.io/doc/user/lsp.html)